As an Amazon Associate, I earn from qualifying purchases.

 - 6 5) Roast potatoes

 - 10 9) Masala Fried Rice

-We presently asked the Community for their go-to easy dinner menu ideas – the ones perfect for busy nights where you don’t want to spend hours in the kitchen, Here are some of their picks, along with several of our favorites!
+We presently ask the Community for their go-to easy dinner menu ideas for guests – the ones perfect for busy nights where you don’t want to spend hours in the kitchen, Here are some of their picks, along with several of our favorites!

 What, then, were sandwiches called before they were sandwiches?

-Sandwiches became popular in London clubs as an after dinner-snack, in an age when healthy dinner ideas for two was the only substantial meal of the day, and fashionable hour to dine was four o clock.
+Sandwiches became popular in London clubs as an after dinner-snack, in an age when healthy dinner ideas were the only substantial meal of the day, and the fashionable hour to dine was four o clock.